apiverve/horoscope.Python-API/README.md

   "status": "ok",
   "error": null,
   "data": {
-    "color": "pink",
+    "color": "orange",
     "compatibility": [
       "leo",
       "sagittarius"
     ],
-    "date": "Wed May 15 2024",
-    "horoscope": "Today is a day to focus on your goals and take practical steps towards them.
-You may feel a burst of energy and determination to make things happen.
-Trust your instincts and don't be afraid to take the lead.
-Your creativity and passion will shine through, helping you to overcome any obstacles that come your way.
-Stay positive and keep pushing forward.", "luckyNumber": 33,
+    "horoscope": "Today is the perfect day to focus on your personal growth and development, Aries.
+You may find yourself feeling creative and inspired, so make sure to channel that energy into something productive.
+Take some time to reflect on your goals and aspirations, and make a plan for how you can achieve them.
+Remember to stay true to yourself and trust your instincts as you move forward.", "luckyNumber": 50,
-    "luckyTime": "5:00 PM",
+    "luckyTime": "2:00 PM",
-    "mood": "sad",
+    "mood": "anxious",
-    "sign": "aries"
+    "sign": "aries",
+    "zodiac": {
+      "element": "fire",
+      "name": "Aries",
+      "stone": "bloodstone",
+      "symbol": "♈"
+    }
   }
 }
 ```